 I can not work out if my mortgage offer requires a lease extension.
 I have telephoned my Torfaen building society branch on various occasions and was advised it wasn't an issue and they would lend.
 My Torfaen conveyancing solicitor - who is on the bank conveyancing panel- called to say that they refuse to lend based on their published requirements.
 Who do I believe?

 Your conveyancer has to follow the CML Handbook Part 2 specifications for your bank.
 Unless your lawyer obtains specific confirmation in writing that the mortgage company will go ahead, your lawyer has no choice but to refrain from exchanging contract and committing you to the purchase.
 We would suggest that you ask the lender to contact your lawyer in writing confirming that they will accept the number of years remaining.

-Yesterday I discovered that there is a flying freehold element on a property I put an offer in last month in what should have been a simple, chain free conveyancing.
-Torfaen is where the house is located.
+Yesterday I discovered that there is a flying freehold element on a property I put an offer in a fortnight ago in what should have been a quick, chain free conveyancing.
+Torfaen is the location of the property.
 Is there any guidance you can give?

 Flying freeholds in Torfaen are not the norm but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Torfaen you must be sure that your lawyer goes through the deeds diligently.
+Even though you don't necessarily need a conveyancing solicitor in Torfaen you must be sure that your lawyer goes through the deeds diligently.
 Your bank may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Torfaen may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.